Update

 After you’ve identified your kernel version, you can install the correct version from the list of packages installed by the ppa.

-sudo apt install linux-modules-ipu6-<your-kernel-version>
+sudo apt install linux-modules-ipu6-<your-kernel-version> linux-modules-ivsc-<your-kernel-version>

-After the kernel patch is installed, you’ll need to install v4l2loopback-dkms and v4l2-relayd.
+v4l2-relayd and gstreamer should have been installed at this point, but you’ll need to install v4l2loopback-dkms.
 We’ll also install v4l-utils in order to confirm that things are set up correctly.

 sudo apt install v4l2loopback-dkms v4l2-relayd v4l-utils